Gwendoline (sternwheeler)

-Gwendoline was a sternwheel steamer that operated on the Kootenay River in British Columbia and northwestern Montana from 1893 to 1898.
-The vessel was also operated briefly on the Columbia River in the Columbia Valley.
+Gwendoline was a steam-powered sternwheeler that operated on the Kootenay River in British Columbia and northwestern Montana from 1893 to 1898.
+The vessel also briefly operated on the Columbia River in the Columbia Valley.

 Design and construction

 Gwendoline was built in 1893 at Wasa, BC on the Kootenay River for the Upper Columbia Navigation & Tramway Co. of which Capt.
 Frank P. Armstrong (1859–1923) was a principal.

 Transits of Baillie-Grohman canal

-Some time in 1893 or 1894 Armstrong took Gwendoline north to Columbia Lake and the Columbia River through the Baillie-Grohman canal at Canal Flats, BC.
-In 1894 Armstrong returned the vessel south back to the Kootenay River.
-Gwendoline thus became one of only two steamboats (the other was North Star) to use the canal.
-Because North Star, being longer than the canal's one lock, had actually destroyed the lock in order to make her transit, Gwendoline was only steamboat to use the canal twice, and the only one to use it in a conventional way.
+Some time between 1893 and 1894, Cpt.
+Armstrong took Gwendoline north to Columbia Lake and the Columbia River through the Baillie-Grohman canal at Canal Flats, BC.
+In 1894, Armstrong returned the vessel to the Kootenay River.
+Gwendoline thus became one of just two steamboats (the other was North Star) to use the canal.
+Because North Star, being longer than the canal's one lock, had destroyed the lock in order to make her transit, Gwendoline was the only steamboat to use the canal twice, and the only one to use it in a conventional way.